Nhutking21/devops-challenge/problem-4/SOLUTION.md

 - the backend service configured;
 - AWS Systems Manager Agent installed;
 - an appropriate IAM instance role;
-- a health endpoint such as "/health".
+- a health endpoint such as `/health`.

 The CI/CD pipeline is responsible for delivering and activating a new application release.

----

-2.4 Frontend deployment
+### 2.4 Frontend Deployment

 The frontend is a static SPA.